 If enough hashrate has left the network and blocks are being solved in more than ~10 minutes the difficulty will drop, allowing the miners to process blocks in roughly ~10 minute intervals.
 Ideally you would want the hashrate to be fairly stable as that will keep the amount of bitcoin you receive for mining roughly the same.
 If the BTC value holds steady or goes up as well it will help as well.

 Bitcoin.com has launched it's own pool mining operation along with cloud mining contracts with competitive pricing, which you can register for and begin mining today.
-There is also a great third-party tool made by Grey Wyvern to estimate the return on your investment on the Bitcoin Pool based on several variables the user can input which will calculate profitability.
+Before you do, we recommend checking out a great third-party tool made by Grey Wyvern to estimate the return on your investment on the Bitcoin Pool based on several variables the user can input, which will calculate profitability.

-While running your own mining equipment can be fun and at times profitable it is not always something you can do at home.
-Miners generate plenty of heat and noise.
-That needs to be taken into account for where you are going to place your miners.
+While running your own mining equipment can be fun and at times profitable, it is not always something you can do at home.
+Miners generate plenty of heat and noise, which needs to be taken into account for where you are going to place your miners.
 Most cannot be run in the house unless you have a garage, basement or room that can handle the heat and noise.
-In this case you may want to host your miners in a data center or some other suitable place.
+In this case you may want to host your miners in a data centre or some other suitable place.

-If you want to be able to mine without the hassle of the physical miners themselves you can use a cloud mining or hosting service.
-If you begin mining on the Bitcoin.com mining pool and have questions on getting started, fees, or payouts, simply login and head over to the Getting Started page to read some common question and answers.
-There is also a community forum where users can engage with other miners.
+If you want to be able to mine without the hassle of the physical miners themselves, you can use a cloud mining or hosting service.
+If you begin mining on the Bitcoin.com mining pool and have questions on getting started, fees, or payouts, simply login and head over to the Getting Started page to read some common questions and answers, or get involved in the community forum with other miners.